xy2i/vndb_dl/README.md

 [Download from PyPi](https://pypi.org/project/vndb-dl/)

+Disclaimer: this is a simple web scrapper, done as a learning project.
+If you want to fetch data from vndb, [use their official API.](https://vndb.org/d11)

 ## Usage

 vndb_dl can be used from the command line.
 You can either specify an id to use with the -i option: